learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/README.md

 ## SWBATs

 ### JavaScript
++ Describe how jQuery is just a javascript library
-+ Use correct JavaScript syntax
++ Use correct function and conditional statement syntax
++ Create a variable
++ Understand the difference between string and number datatypes
 + Understand how variables are initialized and store data
 + Create conditional statements